SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Implementation notes for integer inference

+To bound dynamic range and prevent overflow in fixed-point arithmetic, we clamp $\log\sigma_{\ell,i}^2$ to $[\log\sigma_{\min}^2,\log\sigma_{\max}^2]$ before table lookup, with $\sigma_{\min}^2$ chosen to avoid division-by-zero behavior and $\sigma_{\max}^2$ chosen to limit extreme down-weighting.
+Accumulating the squared terms in int32 and applying the $\frac{1}{d_\ell}$ normalization with a fixed-point reciprocal (or a single dequantization to float16 on larger MCUs) yields a stable $\bar e_\ell$ that matches the ordering needed for reliable thresholding and calibration.

-\textbf{Summary.} Propositions~\ref{prop:lik}--\ref{prop:affine} formalize that SNAP-UQ’s score $S(x)$ is (i) an affine transform of the depth-wise NLL under a simple conditional model, (ii) a Mahalanobis energy to the \emph{conditional} mean that is sensitive to shifts in inter-layer dynamics, and (iii) invariant to BN-like rescalings.
-The Woodbury derivations provide efficient low-rank covariance handling, and isotonic calibration gives a monotone, nonparametric mapping for budgeted selective prediction.
+\textbf{Summary.} Propositions~\ref{prop:lik}--\ref{prop:affine} establish that SNAP-UQ’s depth-wise score is an affine transform of a conditional negative log-likelihood under a simple diagonal model, corresponds to a Mahalanobis energy to the conditional mean under linear-Gaussian dynamics, and is invariant to BN-like rescalings under co-adaptation.
+Isotonic calibration provides a monotone, nonparametric mapping from a scalar feature derived from $(S,m)$ to an estimated error probability, and the budgeted controller maintains a target abstention rate online using only $U(x_t)$ and lightweight state.